Ergodicity of robust switching control and nonlinear system of quasi variational inequalities: Introduction

 Our main result is to prove, under natural dissipativity conditions, the existence of a constant $\lambda$ (not depending on state and regime values $x,i$) such that \beq \frac{V(T,x,i)}{T} \ \overset{T\rightarrow\infty}{\longrightarrow} \ \lambda, & & \beta V^\beta(x,i) \ \overset{\beta\rightarrow0^+}{\longrightarrow} \ \lambda, \enq for all $(x,i)\in\R^d\times\I_m$.
 Moreover, $\lambda$ is the solution to the {\it ergodic} system of variational inequalities:

 Here the unknown in the ergodic equation \reff{HJBergodicswitching} is the pair $(\lambda,\phi)$ with $\lambda$ real number, and $\phi$ a real-valued function on $\R^d\times\I_m$.
+We also show that under suitable conditions $\lambda$ is the value to a robust ergodic control problem (see Remark \ref{remergodic}).
 In the proof of the ergodic convergence \reff{convergodique}, a crucial step is the derivation of a uniform (in $\beta$) Lipschitz estimate on $V^\beta$, and so the equicontinuity of the family $(V^\beta)_\beta$.
 The main difficulty in our context, with respect to previous related works, is that we do not in general have any regularity on the solution $V^\beta$ to \reff{HJB_ellipticintro}.
 We also cannot rely on the analog of the robust switching control representation \reff{defVT} for the infinite horizon problem.
 Indeed, because of the feedback form on the switching control $\alpha$, which may then depend on the initial state value, it is not clear how to get suitable Lipschitz properties of $V^\beta$, see Section~\ref{S:Motivation} for a more detailed discussion.
-To overcome this issue, we instead provide a dual probabilistic game representation of $V^\beta$ based on randomization of the controls $\alpha$ and $\upsilon$, and following the idea originally developed in \cite{khaetal10} and \cite{KP12} for stochastic control problem.
+To overcome this issue, we instead provide a dual probabilistic game representation of $V^\beta$ based on randomization of the controls $\alpha$ and $\upsilon$, following the idea originally developed in \cite{khaetal10} and \cite{KP12} for stochastic control problem, for which we refer also to \cite{CC16}, \cite{CCP15}, \cite{CPH17}.
 This representation then allows us to derive the needed Lipschitz estimate for $V^\beta$.

 The rest of the paper is organized as follows.
 Section \ref{secformul} sets the assumptions and formulates the main results.
 We recall in Section \ref{S:Parabolic} the connection between the parabolic system of quasi variational inequalities \reff{HJBintro} and robust switching control problem as studied in \cite{BCP14}, and shows by a simple probabilistic control representation argument (which seems to be new to the best of our knowledge) the long run average convergence of the solution to the parabolic system to a solution of the ergodic system when it exists.
 Section \ref{S:Elliptic} is the core of the paper, and is devoted to the existence of a solution to the ergodic system as well as the convergence of the limiting discounted solution to the elliptic system.
 The main point is to state a dual representation for $V^\beta$.
 This is achieved by using a randomization approach and a BSDE representation for the penalized solution $V^{\beta,n}$ to the elliptic system of variational inequalities, which then permits to derive a dual representation for $V^{\beta,n}$, and consequently for $V^\beta$, and then to obtain the key estimates for $V^\beta$.
 Finally, some technical results are deferred to the Appendix.